wp-plugins/woocommerce-products-quick-view/readme.txt

 == Upgrade Notice ==

+= 1.1.1 =
+Upgrade now for 1 Sass bug fix and full compatibility with WooCommerce Version 2.2.2

 = 1.1.0 =
 Major Version upgrade.
 Full CSS conversion to Sass and full compatibility with WordPress v4.0 and WooCommerce v2.2